Honda CBR250F: Overview

 The CBR250F aka CBR250 Four was made in 1986.
 Motorcycle racing was popular at the time, with the Japanese Grand Prix and Suzuka 8 Hours drawing large crowds.
-Licensing restrictions in Japan also caused small displacement motorcycles to have a bulk of the motorcycle sales.
+Licensing restrictions in Japan also caused small displacement motorcycles to make up the bulk of motorcycle sales.
 Thus, the CBR250F sport bike was born.
 Other Japanese manufacturers would also design 250cc 4 cylinder sport bikes, such as the Suzuki GSX-R250, Yamaha FZR250, and Kawasaki ZXR250.